 Brighten up your patio with chrysanthemums

-Replace your fading summer annuals with bright chrysanthemums, or plant them in containers for your patio, porch, or in hanging pots.
-There are many varieties to choose from: pom-poms, old-fashioned daisy-like blooms, tall-growing or mounding, and even huge spider mums.
+Replace your fading summer annuals with bright chrysanthemums, or plant them in containers for your patio or porch, or in hanging pots.
+Varieties include pom-poms, old-fashioned daisy-like blooms, tall-growing or mounding, and even huge spider mums.
 They come in an array of colors to complement your décor as well: white, yellow, orange, red, red-orange, lavender, purple, and even multicolored.